What is a Balance Sheet?

 Investors and creditors generally look at the balance sheet and infer as to how efficiently an entity can use its resources and assess the value of their investments.

 The three important sections of any balance sheet are:

-- Liabilities – This provides a list of debts a company owes to others
+- Liabilities – This provides a list of debts an entity owes to others.